aws-samples/serverless-patterns/appsync-notify-subscribers-of-database-updates/README.md

-# How do I notify AWS AppSync subscribers of external database updates that aren't performed by client-side mutations?
+# Notifying AWS AppSync subscribers of external database updates that aren't performed by client-side mutations

 The SAM template deploys a nested stack with authentication configured using Cognito.
 It also deploys an AppSync configured with AMAZON_COGNITO_USER_POOLS, API_KEY and IAM for authorization.

 Note: when deploying this pattern, both *CAPABILITY_AUTO_EXPAND* and *CAPABILITY_IAM* are required.

+Learn more about this pattern at: https://serverlessland.com/patterns/appsync-lambda-graphql.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.